Currently we test and support the following browsers:

-Departments or divisions include anesthesiology (medical students only), biochemistry, chemical biology & therapeutics, developmental neurobiology, diagnostic imaging (medical students and physics or biomedical engineering majors only), epidemiology and cancer control (medical students), oncology (a few clinical positions for medical students and a few lab positions for others), immunology, infectious diseases, neuro-oncology (one medical student only), nursing research (nursing majors only), pathology, pharmaceutical sciences, psychology (psychology majors only), radiation oncology (medical students and physics or biomedical engineering majors only), and structural biology.
+Departments or divisions include anesthesiology (medical students only), cell & molecular biology, chemical biology & therapeutics, developmental neurobiology, diagnostic imaging (medical students and physics or biomedical engineering majors only), epidemiology and cancer control (medical students), oncology (a few clinical positions for medical students and a few lab positions for others), immunology, infectious diseases, neuro-oncology (one medical student only), nursing research (nursing majors only), pathology, pharmaceutical sciences, psychology (psychology majors only), radiation oncology (medical students and physics or biomedical engineering majors only), and structural biology.

-Sixty-one US citizen students from 52 schools in 24 states, Puerto Rico, and the District of Columbia will participate in POE 2013.
-Their average undergraduate GPA is 3.83 on a 4.0 scale.
-They include 18 medical students, 38 undergraduates (including May 2013 graduates), four graduate students, and one first-year post-baccalaureate student.
-Three college sophomores are in the 2013 class; all others are further along in their academic careers.
-Fourteen 2013 participants are prior class members returning for a second POE rotation.
+Fifty-six US citizen students from 44 schools in 23 states, Puerto Rico, and the District of Columbia are participating in POE 2015.
+Their average undergraduate GPA is 3.85 on a 4.0 scale.
+They include 17 medical students, 35 undergraduates (including May 2015 graduates), two PharmD, and two graduate students.
+Six 2015 participants are prior class members returning for an additional POE rotation.

 Please note that the POE program is a PRE doctoral program.
 Anyone who holds a doctoral degree (e.g. MD, PhD, PharmD, etc.) is NOT eligible for the POE program and should NOT apply.
 MDs who have completed residency training in Pediatrics may be eligible for our Pediatric Hematology-Oncology Fellowship Training Program.
 Qualified non-US physicians may be eligible to visit St Jude through our International Outreach Program.